isovector/certainty-by-construction/src/book/00-preface.lagda.md

 narrative, I've been forced to grapple with my understanding of mathematics, and it has become very clear in the places I was fooling myself.
-Of course, this book is itself an Agda document, meaning it is a living, breathing, and most importantly, *fully type-checking* Agda library --- meaning it comes with the guarantee that I have told no lies, at least, none mathematically.
+Of course, this book is itself an Agda document, meaning it is a living, breathing, and most importantly, *fully type-checking* Agda library---meaning it comes with the guarantee that I have told no lies, at least, none mathematically.
 I am by no means an expert in this field, but have stumbled across a fantastic method of learning and teaching mathematics.